 - The disarray of the corridor.
-While several good small-businesses are located along the corridor, many others have deteriorated. - ComCor Inc., a community corrections provider, maintains the majority of its facilities in this corridor, housing in the order of 400-450 daily residents. - Crime rates within this EOZ appear to be high based on Colorado Springs Police Department statistics, and the perception of crime is also an issue. - The former dog track is a major issue due to its current use as a marijuana grow facility and car storage. - The wide and unimproved existing street roadway and streetscape are visually unappealing and create a lack of connectivity with adjoining uses and properties.
-The unused railroad right-of-way along the east side of Nevada will cause any redevelopment to be significantly offset from Nevada. - There is very little prioritization of funding for public improvements allocated for this area. - The Birdsall Power Plant occupies a major footprint within the corridor.
+While several good small- businesses are located along the corridor, many others have deteriorated. - ComCor maintains the majority of its facilities in this corridor, housing in the order of 400-450 daily residents. - Crime rates within this EOZ appear to be high based on CSPD statistics, and the perception of crime is also an issue. - The former dog track is a major issue due to its current use as a marijuana grow facility and car storage. - The wide and unimproved existing street roadway and streetscape are visually unappealing and create a lack of connectivity with adjoining uses and properties.
+The unused railroad ROW along the east side of Nevada will cause any redevelopment to be significantly offset from Nevada. - There is very little prioritization of funding for public improvements allocated for this area. - The Birdsall Power Plant occupies a major footprint within the corridor.